Corporate Insolvency and Governance Act 2020

 Overview

-This bill makes amendments to the Corporate Insolvency and Governance Bill, primarily focusing on strengthening the protection of pension schemes during company insolvency.
-It also revives a power to regulate sales to connected persons during administration and modifies certain regulatory procedures.
+This bill amends the Corporate Insolvency and Governance Bill, primarily focusing on enhancing the protection of pension schemes during company insolvency.
+It grants additional rights to the Pensions Regulator and the Pension Protection Fund (PPF) to safeguard pension assets.
+The bill also addresses sales to connected persons during administrations and clarifies regulatory procedures for various sections of the act.

 Description